kangabru/kangabru.github.io/_posts/2017-07-06-quickmocks-challenges.md

 Dynamic elements won't work + this will likely impact performance.

 *"Do we set one on the body element and find the target on click?"*
-Elements with existing click events will run their action first (i.e. button and links)
+Elements with existing click events will run their action first (i.e. button and links).

 What did I do?
 Added click events as the mouse hovers into elements.
 This worked for all elements AND the event could be placed first in the event queue to override buttons etc.